 - internet search engines to understand user intent and result relevancy

-- banking apps to detect unusual or fraudulent activity in your bank accounts
+- banking apps to detect unusual or fraudulent activity in your bank accounts or credit cards

 - word processing software using natural language processing (NLP) to predict what words you’ll write next